Torture is illegal, everywhere in the world, according to international law.

 Prime minister Theresa May has apologised for the “appalling” treatment of Abdel Hakim Belhaj, just one of the people rendered to torture with help from British intelligence agency MI6.
 Although the Intelligence and Security Committee reports were a good start, we still don't know the full extent of abuses and how politicians were involved.

 We have joined with other human rights organisations to call for a judge-led inquiry into the UK’s activity.
-In May 2019, the United Nations Committee against Torture recommendation that the UK conduct an independent, judge-led inquiry into the matter.
+In May 2019, the United Nations Committee against Torture recommended that the UK conduct an independent, judge-led inquiry into the matter.

 The government must take the necessary actions to get to the bottom of this shameful period in UK history.
 We need accountability now.